s-smits/EasyDeL-GSPO/README.md

-Multi-worker GSPO in EasyDeL 🔥
+Multi-worker GSPO on TPUs with EasyDeL 🔥